 Those keen to learn more about yoga and Ayurveda can visit Baba Ramdev's Patanjali Yogpreeth, at Bahadrabad near Haridwar.
 This interesting educational institution aims to link ancient wisdom with modern science.

 Many people visit Rishikesh as a side trip as well.
-Although it's situated less than an hour from Haridwar, the vibe is very different there.
+Although it's only less than an hour from Haridwar, the vibe is very different there.
 Haridwar is popular with Hindu pilgrims, who come to cleanse their sins.
 Rishikesh attracts foreigners who come to study yoga and spend time at its many ashrams.